tarrus1/tarrus1/README.md

 - 👋 Hi, I’m Joseph Cheptarus
 - 👀 I’m interested in front end Blockchain (smart_contract) development
-- 🌱 I’m currently looking for a job in reactjs | web3 dev
+- 🌱 I’m currently looking for a job in Blockchain smart contract and front end
 - 💞️ I’m looking to collaborate on web3
 - 📫 How to reach me omollojoce@gmail.com
 -